cloudadc/DoHDotiRulesLX/README.md

 The following configurations handle both inbound DNS over HTTPS and DNS over TLS requests.
 For proxying inbound traditional DNS to back-end DoH/DoT servers, see Eric Chen's work at [DevCentral](https://devcentral.f5.com/s/articles/unbreaking-the-internet-and-converting-protocols-30756).

+NOTE: You need a certificate on your virtual server HTTPS profiles that the end client (Firefox/Chrome/etc) will recognize.
+Self-signed certs cannot be "accepted" manually, so you'll need to add those to the browser certificate store manually if you're testing with them.

 ## DNS over TLS

 DoT is simply putting a client-SSL profile on a virtual server that handles DNS.